scgbern/scgpico/content/wiki/events/suite2010/papers/index.md

 search results and therefore ease the cost-benefit analysis they undertake trying to find suitable integration candidates.
-The proposed trustability metric incorporates both user votes and cross-project activity of developers to calculate a âkarmaâ value for each developer.
+The proposed trustability metric incorporates both user votes and cross-project activity of developers to calculate a “karma” value for each developer.
 Through the karma value of all its developers a project is ranked on a trustability scale.
 We present JBender, a proof-of-concept code search engine which implements our trustability metric and we discuss preliminary results from an evaluation of